benhallouk/syntactic-library/README.md

 ### Getting started with this project
 -------------

-This project written in Java spring boot, angular 2 with typescript and sass.
+This project is written in Java spring boot, angular 2 with typescript and sass.

 To get started you will need:
 -------------